SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 You should see a nicely formatted display of JSON.

 > Technically speaking, the `.` in `jq` is the [identity](https://stedolan.github.io/jq/manual/#Identity:.) filter, so the nice formatting of the JSON is actually just a by-product of asking `jq` to filter the JSON through the identity filter (which just produces whatever it receives), and by default `jq` will endeavour to pretty-print the output.
+But that's a (long and interesting) story for another time!

 Values in this JSON data are needed to: